 Median wage in British Columbia

-The job prospects are fair in British Columbia
+The job prospects are limited in British Columbia

 advertised in British Columbia